gr2m/mitm-esm/README.md

 #### Custom HTTP Methods

-Unfortunately because [Node.js's web server doesn't seem to support custom HTTP methods](https://github.com/nodejs/node-v0.x-archive/issues/3192) (that is, ones beyond `require("http").METHODS`), Mitm.js doesn't support them out of the box either.
+Unfortunately because [Node.js's web server doesn't seem to support custom HTTP methods](https://github.com/nodejs/node-v0.x-archive/issues/3192) (that is, ones beyond Node's `http.METHODS`), Mitm.js doesn't support them out of the box either.
 The Node.js HTTP parser throws an error given a request with an unsupported method.
 However, as Mitm.js also supports intercepting at the TCP level, you could hook in your own HTTP parser.
 I've briefly alluded to it in [issue #63](https://github.com/moll/node-mitm/issues/63).

 ### Bypassing interception